-The mushroom is one of more than 100 species that contain compounds called psilocybin and psilocin, which are psychoactive and cause hallucinations, euphoria and other trippy symptoms.
+The mushroom is one of more than 100 species that contain compounds called psilocybin and psilocin, which are psychoactive and cause hallucinations, euphoria, and other trippy symptoms.
 These “magic mushrooms” have long been used in Central American religious ceremonies, and are now part of the black market in drugs in the United States and many other countries, where they are considered a controlled substance.

 What does it do to your brain?

 The compounds in psilocybin mushrooms may give users a “mind-melting” feeling, but in fact, the drug does just the opposite — psilocybin actually boosts the brain’s connectivity.
-Researchers at King’s College London asked 15 volunteers undergo brain scanning by a functional magnetic resonance imaging (fMRI) machine.
+Researchers at King’s College London asked 15 volunteers to undergo brain scanning by a functional magnetic resonance imaging (fMRI) machine.
 They did so once after ingesting a dose of magic mushrooms, and once after taking a placebo.
 The resulting brain connectivity maps showed that, while under the influence of the drug, the brain synchronizes activity among areas that would not normally be connected.
-This alteration in activity could explain the dreamy state that ‘shroom users report experiencing after taking the drug, the researchers said.
+This alteration could explain the dreamy state that ‘shroom users report experiencing after taking the drug, the researchers said.

 A Brief History of Magic Mushrooms

-The legality of possessing, taking, growing or selling magic mushrooms greatly depends upon where you live.
+The legality of possessing, taking, growing, or selling magic mushrooms greatly depends upon where you live.
 In the United States, psilocybin is a Schedule I drug under an amendment to the Controlled Substances Act called the Psychotropic Substances Act.
-This means that it has a high potential forabuse, has no currently accepted medical use and isn’t safe for use even under a doctor’s supervision.
+This means that it has a high potential for abuse, has no currently accepted medical use, and isn’t safe for use even under a doctor’s supervision.
 Since psilocybin is a psychotropic substance in magic mushrooms, this is usually interpreted to mean that the mushrooms themselves are illegal.
 However, since mushroom spores don’t contain psilocybin, some have pointed to this as an ambiguity in the federal law.

 Most mushrooms cultivators start with P. cubensisbecause it’s the most common and the easiest to grow.
 There are several different ways to go about growing mushrooms, but we’ll just look at one basic method.
 All methods begin with one important element: the spore.
 A spore grows into a single mushroom, and a mushroom can produce hundreds of thousands of spores.